-After myocarditis is diagnosed, tests to determine cause are done.
+After myocarditis is diagnosed, tests to determine the cause are done.
 In a young, previously healthy adult who has a viral infection and myocarditis, an extensive evaluation is usually not necessary.

 A complete blood count is helpful to look for certain types of white blood cells (eosinophils), which are present in large numbers in people with hypersensitivity myocarditis usually due to a drug allergy.